JomariTheAnalyst/upright-website/PRD.md

 ### Vision

-To create a world-class digital presence that reflects Upright Systems' position as a leading IT solutions provider in the Philippines, while providing an intuitive and engaging experience for potential clients, partners, and job seekers.
+To create a world-class digital presence that reflects Upright Solutions and Systems Consultancy Corp.'s position as a leading IT solutions provider in the Philippines, while providing an intuitive and engaging experience for potential clients, partners, and job seekers.

 ### Mission

 Deliver a high-performance, accessible, and conversion-optimized website that:

-- Showcases Upright Systems' expertise and services
+- Showcases Upright Solutions and Systems Consultancy Corp.'s expertise and services
 - Generates qualified business leads
 - Attracts top talent for career opportunities
 - Establishes thought leadership in the IT industry